vauto-dork/game/README.md

 #Account Info
 username: `vautodork@gmail.com`
 password: `uberdork`
 This account is used for gmail, Trello, pretty much anything that this account should be associated with.
+If you have a personal account for a tool, for example Trello, then feel free to login as the `vautodork` user and invite yourself, or give yourself access.

 #Trello
 https://trello.com/b/Es8lXpIL/dork-android